Visitation Level: Orange

 - The medical team considers it necessary for family/care partner meetings for difficult or sensitive conversations.

-One care partner may come with a patient if needed to help in the care of the patient during an outpatient visit, procedure or same-day surgery.
+If needed to help with the care of the patient during the appointment, one care partner may come with a patient to an outpatient visit, and two care partners may come with a patient to an outpatient procedure or same-day surgery.
 Please note: Pediatric patients must always be accompanied by an adult.

 - The care partner should be 18 years of age or older.
 Exceptions include: 1) if the patient is a minor and the accompanying individual is a parent or guardian, or 2) if the accompanying individual is the infant of a nursing mother.